Kartikey-Verma1/Weather-App/README.md

 - Understand the data flow logic using placeholder data

 ### 📍 Where to enable real data fetching:
-To re-enable API functionality, simply uncomment the relevant logic in the file: `Home.jsx`
+To re-enable API functionality, simply uncomment the relevant logic in the file: `src/components/Home.jsx`

 ## 📦 Installation & Setup